nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```

-After the networks are successfully configured lets configure metallb ip-address pool for each workload cluster.
-Some workloads in the workload cluster require metallb to expose their services.
+After the networks are successfully configured lets configure MetalLB ip-address pool for each workload cluster.
+Some
+workloads in the workload cluster require MetalLB to expose their services.

 ```bash